Overview of COMPMNGR's judge's marking device system for Internet devices (smart phones and compact tablet computers)

 Some of you know that COMPMNGR already has two features

-supporting remote marking devices, one for PDAs and one for Windows based tablet computers.
+supporting remote marking devices, one for PDAs and one for Windows based computers.
 So

 why did I add a third?
 Because of problems with the first two.
 One problem with PDAs is that they will become less readily available as they are replaced by